TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 The folder `experiments/original-results` contains our log files.
 The subfolders `models-info`, `q1`, `q2`, `q3`, `appendix` contain the log files generated from the tools.
 The subfolder `results` contains the PDFs generated from these logs.

+The original results were obtained on PC equipped with i5-12600k @4.9GHz and 64GB of RAM.
+As we showcased in our paper the belief exploration can use up a lot of memory, so much in fact that it becomes a limiting factor in a number of our experiments.

 ## Tools

 In the artifact we consider tools Storm and PAYNT, both are open source tools: